DMacMakes/dmacdocs/content/en/torrens/ise102/week7/index.md

 ## Week 6 Homework Review

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="../week6/#homework" target="_blank">Week 6 Homework<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+1. Move code to functions
+2. Pseudocode two other functions
+   - Display credits screen
+   - Display menu get choice
 * How did I do week 6's homework?
 * Why did I do it that way?

-Demo.

-## Exercise 1: Enter the code
+## Exercise 1

-If you typed along with me or got your code to where we're basically at the same point, have a break.
+Work along with me as I write out my solution to the homework:
+* If you didn't finish it
+* If you did it but have fixes

+I will start from blanked out code you had to type out to get started.
+If you haven't typed that, start doing it and keeping up as best you can.
+You'll have a little time to catch it up before exercise 2.

+## Simultaneous activities:

+While people are catching up on that code, I'll go over the trickier pickles in week 4's exam with those who are up to date.

+{{< alert title="Code catch up" color= "secondary" >}}
-If you didn't follow along with me or didn't keep up, type in the code below/add fixes to your homework and then we'll move on to clearing the screen.
+If you didn't follow along with me or still have some to finish, type in the code below/add fixes to your homework.

+If your code is similar enough to mine as makes no difference (just different variable names maybe?), skip this step.

+**HOMEWORK CODE**

+{{< /alert >}}

+{{< alert title="Exam chat" color= "primary" >}}
+Common exam one problems.
+{{< /alert >}}

-## Exercise: Refreshing the console
+## Exercise 2: Refreshing the console

 Our game is scrolling off down the screen like a chatroom.
 It's not a natural fit for our game, with its distinct screens.